zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

  **Action**
  Review Gateway static definition.
 Check the Central Discovery Service dashboard if the domain Gateway is displayed.

-## Onboarding domain cloud-gateway service to central discovery service
+## Onboarding a domain cloud-gateway service to central discovery service

 The central Cloud Gateway can onboard Cloud Gateways of all domains.
-This can be achieved similar to additional registrations of the Gateway:
+This can be achieved similar to additional registrations of the Gateway.
+This section describes the dynamic configuration of the yaml file and environment variables, and how to validate successful configuration.

 ### Dynamic configuration: YML

-Users must set the following property for the domain cloud-gateway to dynamically onboard to central Discovery Service.
+Users must set the following property for the domain cloud-gateway to dynamically onboard to the central Discovery Service.

 `components.cloud-gateway.apiml.service.additionalRegistration`

-Use the following example as a reference on how to set the value for this property in zowe.yml.
+Use the following example as a template for how to set the value of this property in zowe.yml.

 **Example:**
 ```